Thinning hair can be one of the most frustrating parts about getting older. Have you ever wondered if there is anything you can do about it?

 5. Massage Peppermint essential oil with a carrier oil in your scalp

-Any essential oils you use for medicinal purposes are from a reputable company to ensure they are therapeutic grade and not synthetic fragrances.
+Make sure that any essential oils you use for medicinal purposes are from a reputable company to ensure they are therapeutic grade and not just synthetic fragrances.

 Be sure to actually massage your scalp while you try this as this also helps to increase circulation which stimulates hair growth.